 So if you are just a beginner pinner or have been pinning for awhile, you’re welcome to check out my boards—- Make, Take and Teach on Pinterest!

-So, all you’ll have to do is print the mittens and cut them out.
-You may want to print them on cardstock so that they are durable.
-You’ll need clothespins so that your students can clip the mittens together.
+Assembling the activities is pretty easy.
+You’ll want to print the mitten on cardstock so that they are durable and then laminate.
+Just grab a few clothespins and your activity is all set.
 This is so not necessary, but I decided to “cutesie” up the clothespins by attaching little snowballs on the ends.
 I picked up this foam packet at Micheal’s Craft Store.
 There’s a variety of shapes to use for different activities.

 You can find the snowballs on a template of 4.
 Simply peel them off and put the on the end of the clothespin.

 When you download the Mitten Match Rhyme, you’ll receive 30 rhyming mitten pairs!

 Now for the Mitten Match Math- You can download the Number Concepts to 10 and the addition facts to 10 for free.

 Click the following link to download Mitten Math for Addition Mitten Match Math Addition Revised